webcooltz/bulk-rename/README.md

 - Run `npm run change` to change your video metadata
 - Double-check there are no errors
 - Delete the old video files

-#### If a video failed:

-- Check the `results/failedVideos.json` file to see which videos failed
-- You may have to manually fix these (using iTunes or another program)